 Absolutely not.
 Every member of the team is expected to play both home and away games and, in most cases, make their own way there.

 If you cannot play hockey to a reasonable standard you will not be able to play for the Lions.
-If you are over 18 you could join a recreational hockey team.
+If you are over 18 you could join a recreational hockey team, such as the Eastern Stars, who are based at Lee Valley Ice Centre and welcome new players of any standard (there are rec teams based at lots of rinks).
 The rink does run beginners’ hockey courses but these are for under 18s only.
 Further details are available at the Junior Lions’ website.

 Players aged under 18 should apply to join the junior team that’s relevant to their age group.
 Occasionally players in the under 18s team will be given the opportunity to play for the senior team but they will still be expected to play their under 18 games and these take precedence.

-Teams in our league are limited in the number of foreign-trained players who can play and at present, only one foreign player is permitted.
+Teams in our league are limited in the number of foreign-trained players who can play and at present, only one foreign player is permitted on the ice at any time.
 Registration of players from abroad is very expensive and it is not possible to guarantee that we will cover the cost.
 If you are not British but are interested in joining the Lions, please check to see whether we already have an “import” before sending us your details.
 If the coach would like you to come for a trial, he or the manager will be in touch.

 If you submit your details when we’ve said we don’t need them then although we’ll keep them on file, we won’t actually send you a reply.